-All students must provide proof of required immunizations and screenings through One.IU and by going to Med+Proctor.
-All other stakeholders will use ICT.
-The tracker will communicate with Med+Proctor.
-Proof of immunity to varicella and proof of TDaP vaccine are also required.
+All students must provide proof of required immunizations and screenings through One.IU and by going to Med+Proctor registering under Bloomington.
+All other stakeholders will use a tracking form.
 Matriculating (beginning) students are required to have a tuberculosis (TB) test.
 An annual TB questionnaire must be completed as indicated.